Orchestral Etiquette for Violinists

 Social Etiquette

-• Use a 2B pencil rather than an HB or 2H, as these are often too faint to read, especially on certain types of paper.
+- Use a 2B pencil rather than an HB or 2H, as these are often too faint to read, especially on certain types of paper.

-• Don’t place pencils or erasers in front of the music, which makes page turning difficult.
+- Don’t place pencils or erasers in front of the music, which makes page turning difficult.
 Place your stationery out of the way or on the floor if necessary.

-• Don’t chat to your desk partner if the conductor and/or leader of your section is speaking about the music.
+- Don’t chat to your desk partner if the conductor and/or leader of your section is discussing the music.
 In general, only the music should be discussed during a rehearsal.
 Use the break time to socialise.
 However, if your desk partner is being sociable with you during the rehearsal but quietly and at appropriate times, and is not disrupting the rehearsal or your concentration, it’s good to be sociable with them as well, rather than telling them to be quiet.
 It’s important to have a balance between enjoying the rehearsal and being productive.

 SECTION Etiquette

-• When passing on information to other players in your section, ensure it is done quietly and promptly.
+- When passing on information to other players in your section, ensure it is done quietly and promptly.

-• If you’re a few desks behind the leader and have a question about the music, have a look at the part in front of you to see if they have anything marked in that is relevant.
-If not, ask them quietly if there’s time.
-Don’t ask a question just before everyone has to play.
+- If you’re a few desks behind the leader and have a question about the music, look at the music in front of your stand, and see if they have anything marked in that is helpful.
+If not, ask the desk in front of you.
+Don’t ask a question just before everyone is about to start playing.
 Timing is very important.

 Responsibilities as an inside player

-• If you’re seated on the left of your shared music stand, it’s traditionally your duty to mark in all bowings, dynamics, tempos and any important information in your part.
+- If you’re seated on the left of your shared music stand, it’s traditionally your duty to mark in all bowings, dynamics, tempos and any important information in your part.
 For this reason, you must always be aware of any changes made by the front desk or the desk in front of you.
 If someone in front of you marks their part, have a glance to see if you need to add something in your part as well.
 You may stop playing during the rehearsal to do this.
 Sometimes the desk in front of you may have a different bowing than the front stand, and may not have noticed.
 It is therefore important to be able to see the bowing directions of the front desk as much as possible while playing.

-• Inside players are required to turn all pages during rehearsals and concerts, and should be done with ample time so outside players can continue to play without interruption.
+- Inside players are required to turn all pages during rehearsals and concerts, and should be done with ample time so outside players can continue to play without interruption.
 If you need to remind yourself to turn the page earlier, write VS near the bottom of the page.
 This is Italian for ‘Volti Subito’ and means ‘Turn Quickly’.
 This is commonly done in professional orchestras.

-• When turning pages, be aware of the sound it makes.
+- When turning pages, be aware of the sound it makes.
 If the music is quiet at that time, be sure to turn the page quietly.
 If the music is loud, then you may turn quickly without worrying about being too audible.

-• If turning a page with rests at the bottom of the page, ensure the outside player has seen how many bars rest there are, otherwise they won’t know how many bars to count.
+- If turning a page with rests at the bottom of the page, ensure the outside player has seen how many bars rest there are, otherwise they won’t know how many bars to count.
 If you need to turn quickly, ensure the number of bars rest are written at the top left of the next page, so that the outside player knows how many bars rest there are on the previous page.

-• As an inside player, it is your responsibility to ensure your bow remains out of the way of the outside player.
+- As an inside player, it is your responsibility to ensure your bow remains out of the way of the outside player.
 Position yourself so that your bow goes nowhere near the outside player’s violin scroll.
 This usually happens at the tip of the bow on the G string.
 It can be very frustrating for an outside player when an inside player has their bow close to their violin.
 Even if the inside player knows he/she won’t hit their violin scroll, it’s better to be courteous and redirect their bow entirely by repositioning their torso.

 Responsibilities as an OUTSIDE player

-• As an outside player, it is your responsibility to ensure your violin scroll does not block the music for the inside player.
+- As an outside player, it is your responsibility to ensure your violin scroll does not block the music for the inside player.
 Position yourself so you’re not obstructing their view, and ensure you’re not sitting too close to the music stand.

-• Though it is tradition for inside players to mark the parts and to page turn, a good outside player will help the inside player almost 50% of the time by taking initiative to make markings in the part as well as turning pages when not playing.
+- Though it is tradition for inside players to mark the parts and to page turn, a good outside player will help the inside player almost 50% of the time by taking initiative to make markings in the part as well as turning pages when not playing.
 Therefore, it is also important that the outisde player is aware of the desks in front and any markings made and needed to be copied.
 If the inside player misses something, it is then the responsibility of the outside player to copy the marking in.
 An appreciative inside player will thank their stand partner for picking up on this.

-• On the other hand, if you become too nice and take the initiative to mark things in too often, your inside desk partner may take this opportunity to relax and not make further markings.
+- On the other hand, if you become too nice and take the initiative to mark things in too often, your inside desk partner may take this opportunity to relax and not make further markings.
 There needs to be a fair balance.

 Responsibilities WHILE PLAYING

-• All section players should be able to see their leader.
+- All section players should be able to see their leader.
 It is important to watch them to see which part of the bow they’re using, and to use the same part of the bow.
 If the leader is using a particular bow stroke, this should also be noted and copied by all players in the section.
 It is also important to be able to see the leader’s bow changes, for those times in the music when it is more difficult to play in unison.

-• Always listen to your desk partner and aim to blend your sound.
+- Always listen to your desk partner and aim to blend your sound.
 If a passage is difficult and you may fumble, don’t play loudly.

-• Don’t rush!
+- Don’t rush!
 Rushing is one of the worst attributes an orchestral musician can possess, as it distracts other musicians around you and demonstrates that you’re not listening to the section as a whole, and only to yourself.
 Orchestral playing is about teamwork, listening to everyone else and blending your sound.

-• When counting beats, don’t tap your foot or make it obvious that you’re counting, otherwise you may distract others.
+- When counting beats, don’t tap your foot or make it obvious that you’re counting, otherwise you may distract others.
 Instead, use your big toe inside your shoe to tap the beat.

-• During a rehearsal, if the conductor stops beating, ensure you stop playing immediately.
+- During a rehearsal, if the conductor stops beating, ensure you stop playing immediately.
 Don’t be the last person to be playing while everyone else has stopped.

-• If you have rests, you must keep counting.
+- If you have rests, you must keep counting.
 Don’t rely on your leader or conductor to count for you.
 Even if you’re the last player in the section, you should still be counting all rests, unless you have cues in your part, which will prevent you from missing your next entry.

 Writing in parts

-• Ensure your writing is neat, clear and not too large.
+- Ensure your writing is neat, clear and not too large.

-• Instead of crossing out or marking over previous markings, use your eraser to keep the part tidy.
+- Instead of crossing out or marking over previous markings, use your eraser to keep the part tidy.

-• All dynamics are to be marked under the stave.
+- All dynamics are to be marked under the stave.

-• All tempo markings are to be marked above the stave.
+- All tempo markings are to be marked above the stave.
 This includes rits & accels.

-• These two above rules should only be broken if there is inadequate space to mark these.
+- These two above rules should only be broken if there is inadequate space to mark these.
 In which case you can then write dynamics above and tempos below, but try to avoid this.

-• When writing in fingerings, outside players mark their fingerings above the notes, and inside players mark their fingerings underneath the notes.
+- When writing in fingerings, outside players mark their fingerings above the notes, and inside players mark their fingerings underneath the notes.

-• Don’t write too many fingerings into your part as it can distract your stand partner.
+- Don’t write too many fingerings into your part as it can distract your stand partner.
 If unsure, just ask them.
 Or better yet, spend more time practising your part so you don’t need so many fingerings written in.

-• If you have stopped playing to mark your part, ensure you don’t block your stand partner’s view of the music while writing.
+- If you have stopped playing to mark your part, ensure you don’t block your stand partner’s view of the music while writing.
 Either position your hand so it’s not blocking the music, or wait until a more suitable time.

 PERFORMANCE ETIQUETTE

-• In performance, if you’re seated on the inside, it’s your responsibility to turn all pages.
+- In performance, if you’re seated on the inside, it’s your responsibility to turn all pages.

-• When standing for applause, turn to face the audience.
+- When standing for applause, turn to face the audience.

-• If you’re required to bow to the audience, ensure you bow in time with the other performers.
+- If you’re required to bow to the audience, ensure you bow in time with the other performers.
 Stand with your feet together & don’t move your head sideways at anytime during the bow.
 Smile and acknowledge the audience.

-• When standing for applause, outside players should be mindful of their desk partner and possibly move slightly so that their desk partner can be seen by the audience.
+- When standing for applause, outside players should be mindful of their desk partner and possibly move slightly so that their desk partner can be seen by the audience.

-• At the end of a performance, if standing, follow the leader and sit down when they do.
+- At the end of a performance, if standing, follow the leader and sit down when they do.

-• At the end of a performance and after the applause has diminished, please thank your desk partner and shake their hand.
+- At the end of a performance and after the applause has diminished, please thank your desk partner and shake their hand.

 Quick reactions during performance

-• If your leader makes a mistake with an incorrect bowing, it is not your responsibility to copy them.
+- If your leader makes a mistake with an incorrect bowing, it is not your responsibility to copy them.
 There are too many players in the section who would then also have to copy the leader’s mistake with a split-second reaction.
 Since not all players will pick up on this, and not at the same time either, there will be many bows in different directions, and this is much worse than just the section leader with the opposite bowing.
 The leader should rectify thier mistake very quickly anyway.

-• If your leader forgets an entry after rests, you should only play if you’re 100% certain that you’re correct.
+- If your leader forgets an entry after rests, you should only play if you’re 100% certain that you’re correct.
 If you’re not, then watch the front desk like a hawk.

-• If the conductor cues your entry incorrectly, do not follow them.
+- If the conductor cues your entry incorrectly, do not follow them.
 If you’re 100% certain that you’re correct, then enter at the correct time.
 If you’re not sure, then follow your front desk.

-• If your leader breaks a string during performance, they’ll need another violin immediately.
+- If your leader breaks a string during performance, they’ll need another violin immediately.
 It becomes the responsibility of the player behind the leader to swap violins, and for that player to walk offstage and replace the string quickly and efficiently.
 Alternatively, the player behind the leader can then swap with the last player of the section, so that he/she can continue to play as well, while the last player in the section replaces the string offstage.
 This would be a good procedure if there are solos coming up for the principal violinist (violinist seated behind the leader).
 The player who left the stage to change the string should not return to the stage until the conclusion of the movement or piece.

 Extra useful information

-• Do not touch other musicians instruments or instrument cases without their permission.
+- Do not touch other musicians instruments or instrument cases without their permission.
 Some musicians get quite offended if you even touch their case to make room for your’s next to theirs.

-• Do not place your instrument case on a chair or sofa.
+- Do not place your instrument case on a chair or sofa.
 Other musicians may want to sit down and some will be irritated if your case is in the way.

 Have some advice to add?